CommonAccord/Cmacc-Org/Doc/Dx/Acme/09-EU-US-DataTransfer/Doc_v0.md

 NOTE=This is a master data sheet.
 It is used by the various European subs to make their forms.
 See Acme_UK and Acme_FR.
 Accordingly, it does not include a specific form of the Model Clauses (that is done at the subsidiary level).
+German (DE) coming soon.

 Note1=No info about the DEO because that will be provided by the sub.

 DIO.=[U/id/acme_incorporated]

-DIO.Sign.=[U/id/andrea_ang]

 NOTE=We select a hypothetical UK version of the Model Clauses (Member Countries may add protections.)